-Adopt Change believe that every child has the right to grow up in a safe, nurturing and permanent family home, and that all families need the appropriate supports for children to thrive.
+Adopt Change believes that every child has the right to grow up in a safe, nurturing and permanent family home, and that all families need the appropriate supports for children to thrive.

 We recognise the importance of permanency for positive life outcomes.
 We support capacity building of families to ensure that vulnerable children are able to remain within their birth family where possible.
 When that is not possible or safe, we advocate for other permanent options, including adoption where appropriate.

-MyPack is an Adopt Change initiative to provide first-night packs to children and young people (2-12 years) entering of Out-of-home Care, who sometimes enter care with nothing more than the clothes they are wearing.
+MyPack is an Adopt Change initiative to provide first-night packs to children and young people (3-16 years) entering of out-of-home care, who sometimes enter care with nothing more than the clothes they are wearing.
 The MyPacks include first night items such as a soft toy, hand-made blankets, pyjamas, underwear, toothbrush, toothpaste, water bottle, colouring book/pad and a pencil case with textas.

 To help improve the lives of children and young people in Australia, we run Events for Change, hosting regular online and in-person events for carers, families, educators, child welfare professionals, policymakers, and children and young people themselves.